Orphism: Theogonies

-Afterlife
+Derveni papyrus

+The Derveni papyrus, found in Derveni, Macedonia (Greece), in 1962, contains a philosophical treatise that is an allegorical commentary on an Orphic poem in hexameters, a theogony concerning the birth of the gods, produced in the circle of the philosopher Anaxagoras, written in the second half of the fifth century BC.
+Fragments of the poem are quoted making it "the most important new piece of evidence about Greek philosophy and religion to come to light since the Renaissance".
+The papyrus dates to around 340 BC, during the reign of Philip II of Macedon, making it Europe's oldest surviving manuscript.

+Gold tablets

 Surviving written fragments show a number of beliefs about the afterlife similar to those in the "Orphic" mythology about Dionysus' death and resurrection.
 Bone tablets found in Olbia (5th century BC) carry short and enigmatic inscriptions like: "Life.
 Death.
 Life.
 Truth.
 Dio(nysus).
 Orphics."
 The function of these bone tablets is unknown.

 Gold-leaf tablets found in graves from Thurii, Hipponium, Thessaly and Crete (4th century BC and after) give instructions to the dead.
 Although these thin tablets are often highly fragmentary, collectively they present a shared scenario of the passage into the afterlife.
 When the deceased arrives in the underworld, he is expected to confront obstacles.
 He must take care not to drink of Lethe ("Forgetfulness"), but of the pool of Mnemosyne ("Memory").
 He is provided with formulaic expressions with which to present himself to the guardians of the afterlife.
 As said in the Petelia tablet:

 I am a son of Earth and starry sky.
 I am parched with thirst and am dying; but quickly grant me cold water from the Lake of Memory to drink.

 Other gold leaves offer instructions for addressing the rulers of the underworld:

 Now you have died and now you have come into being, O thrice happy one, on this same day.
 Tell Persephone that the Bacchic One himself released you.